PacificCommunity/ofp-sam-amped/SPAMPLE/introtext/introduction.md

 ### 3. Catches

-The catches are presented as relative to the average catches in the period 2013 to 2015.
+The catches are presented as relative to the average catches in the period 2014 to 2016.
 They are calculated over several groupings, based on area and fishery:

 * Total catch over all areas and fisheries
-* Purse seine catches in areas 6, 7 and 8
-* Catches from all fisheries in individual areas
+* DWFN total catches
+* PICT total catches

 ### 4. Relative Catch per Unit Effort (CPUE)

-The CPUE is only calculated for the purse seines in areas 6, 7 and 8 (excluding the associated purse seines in area 6).
-The CPUE is presented as relative to the CPUE in 2012.
+The CPUE are presented as relative  to the CPUE in year 2013 with 8% increase for longline fisheries in model areas.
+They are calculated over several groupings, based on area and fishery:

+* CPUE in all areas
+* DWFN CPUE
+* PICT CPUE
+* Area 2 (PICT)

 ### 6. Catch stability